-On September 20, 2013, the Commission authorized the issuance of a General Lease - Recreational Use to Eliseo Cove Homeowners Association, for the use of an existing boat dock, access ramp, cables, and two concrete deadmen (Item 58, September 20, 2013).
-The lease expired on September 30, 2023.
+On December 2, 2013, the Commission authorized the issuance of a General Lease - Recreational Use to The Landing Homeowners Association, for the use of an existing boat dock and walkway previously authorized by the Commission, and use of a gangway and two pilings not previously authorized by the Commission (Item 56, December 2, 2013).
+The lease expires on December 1, 2023.

-The Applicant is now applying for a General Lease - Recreational Use, for the use of an existing boat dock, walkway, and two concrete deadmen.
+The Applicant is now applying for a General Lease - Recreational Use, for the use of the existing boat dock, walkway, gangway, and two pilings.

-The subject facilities are privately owned and maintained by the Applicant and facilitate recreational boating.
+The subject improvements are privately owned and maintained and facilitate recreational boating.
 Recreational boating is a water-dependent use that is generally consistent with the common law Public Trust Doctrine.
-The California Legislature has identified private recreational boating facilitates as an authorized use of Public Trust land.
+The California Legislature has identified private recreational boating facilities as an authorized use of Public Trust land.
 (Pub.
-Resources Code, § 6503.5.)
+Resources Code, §6503.5.)

-The facilities are located directly waterward of the upland property and occupy a relatively small area of Corte Madera Creek.
 The proposed lease does not alienate the State's fee simple interest or permanently impair public rights.
 The lease is limited to a 10-year term, does not grant the lessee exclusive rights to the lease premises, and reserves an easement to the public for Public Trust-consistent uses.
-Upon termination of the proposed lease, the lessee may be required to remove all improvements from State land and restore the lease premises to their original condition.
+Upon termination of the lease, the lessee may be required to remove all improvements from State land and restore the lease premises to their original condition.